openmm/openmm/docs-source/usersguide/application.rst

     system = prmtop.createSystem(implicitSolvent=OBC2)

-OpenMM supports most of the implicit solvent models used by AMBER.
+OpenMM supports all of the Generalized Born models used by AMBER.
 Here are the allowed values for :code:`implicitSolvent`\ :

 .. tabularcolumns:: |l|L|